When you’re a teenager it’s easy to be led astray. What’s hard is getting out of a bad situation.

 Dave turned his head and glanced at Jay.
 “You look happy.”

 “This is one of my happiest days ever.
 Thing is, it’s like my whole life changed when I came to apologize to Greg about sending us to the hospital.
-It hasn’t even been two weeks and I’ve had so many happy days since then it’s hard for me to believe.”
+It hasn’t even been two weeks and I’ve had so many happy days since then it’s hard for me to believe it all happened.”

 “You’re a different kid now.”